aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 #### **4. Conditional Triggers**

 Conditional triggers have a predicate and actions associated with them.
-When the predicateCondition is true, the trigger actions will be executed.
+The trigger actions are executed when the predicateCondition is true.

 ```ts
 // Triggers on Job and Crawler status